 I want to walk to God’s heartbeat.
 Don’t you?
 Then why do we so often take the easy way out?
 Our early church fathers, the early missionaries, and even Christ himself purposely chose the hard way, the way of self-denial.
-They chose to follow God’s way – regardless of the cost and even when it made things harder.
-But we often fall into the tendency of pleasing ourselves.
-Or doing just enough to get by, don’t we?
+They chose to follow God’s way – regardless of the cost and even when itContinue reading “Walking to God’s Heartbeat”

 Our church had a blessing tree for Christmas 2017, which blessed my life in a special way.
 We each received an ornament for the church tree on which we were to write our greatest blessing of the year.
 Mine was gentleness.
 God had dealt with me about that all through the year as he helpedContinue reading “The Importance of Consistency”